 Serving Cells of a MAC entity may be configured by RRC in two DRX groups with separate DRX parameters.
 When RRC does not configure a secondary DRX group, there is only one DRX group and all Serving Cells belong to that one DRX group.
 When two DRX groups are configured, each Serving Cell is uniquely assigned to either of the two groups.
 The DRX parameters that are separately configured for each DRX group are on-duration and inactivity-timer.

+UE Power saving in RRC_IDLE/RRC_INACTIVE may be enabled by using RRC_CONNECTED state TRS/CSI-RS.
+These TRS/CSI-RS allow UEs in RRC_IDLE/RRC_INACTIVE to sleep longer before waking-up for its paging occasion.
+The TRS/CSI-RS configuration is provided in SIBX.
+The availabilitypresence/absence of TRS/CSI-RS configuration in SIBX is further indicated by L1 based TRS availability indication.

+Editor’s NOTE: It is assumed that additional TRS/CSI-RS configuration by dedicated signalling is not supported.

+Editor’s NOTE: It is FFS whether it should be possible to enable/disable the TRS/CSI-RS L1 based availability mechanism by broadcast signalling.

+UE Power saving may be enabled by UE relaxing measurements for RLM/Beam Failure Detection when it meets the criteria determining it is in low mobility state and/or its radio link quality is better than a threshold.

 End of change

 Annex - RAN2 agreements